songtaohe/Sat2Graph/README.md

 ```
 This command will generate the output graphs for the testing dataset.
 You can check out the graphs and visualizations in the 'output' folder.

 **SpaceNet TODO**

-### Training
+## Training Sat2Graph Model
 **20-city dataset**

-To train the model, use the following command.
+To train the model on the 20-city dataset, use the following command.
 ```
 python train.py -model_save tmp -instance_id test -image_size 352
 ```

 **SpaceNet TODO**